DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 It was flamberge, whose blade looked like a imitation of wing.
 One could only wonder just when it has manifested.
-In fallen angel's hand was tightly grasped dark coloured sword, it's colour made it look like it is soaked in blood.
+In fallen angel's hand was tightly grasped dark red coloured sword, it's colour made it look like it was soaked in blood.

 Lighting attack was only a distraction.
 By distracting the elven shrine maiden with enormous light, he was able to quickly approach her.